The Undang Yang Empat Have a Legitimacy Problem

 Datuk Muhammed Abdullah (the Undang of Johol) has been associated with the financial controversy surrounding the two dismissed Dato’-Dato’ Lembaga who allegedly formed an unauthorised council and received RM160,000 from the Negeri Sembilan Museum Board.
 His credibility is entangled in a dispute that the courts and SPRM may yet be asked to examine.

-The Undang Yang Empat exist, constitutionally and customarily, to be the guardians of Negeri Sembilan’s unique adat system.
-They are the kingmakers — the four men whose collective wisdom is supposed to ensure that the Yang di-Pertuan Besar is chosen and held accountable in accordance with centuries of tradition.
+The Undang Yang Empat exist, constitutionally and customarily, to be the guardians of Negeri Sembilan’s unique Adat system.
+They are the kingmakers, the four men whose collective wisdom is supposed to ensure that the Yang di-Pertuan Besar is chosen and held accountable in accordance with centuries of tradition.

 When those four men are seen to have acted without the Ibu Soko’s mandate, without proper process, without naming a single specific offence, and in the case of one of them without even holding a valid position, the institution itself is damaged.
-Not just the individuals within it, but the office they hold.

-What Negeri Sembilan Needs Now
+What Negeri Sembilan needs now

-Negeri Sembilan’s adat system is genuinely extraordinary.
+Negeri Sembilan’s Adat system is genuinely extraordinary.
 It is one of the few matrilineal royal systems in the world.
 It has survived for centuries precisely because it balances power between the ruler, the traditional chiefs and the people in a way that no single party can dominate.

 That balance is what was damaged in April 2026.

+Adat bukan hak mutlak.
+Adat adalah amanah.
 Adat is not an absolute right.
 Adat is a trust.

 Related Posts: